 What does this mean if your team is growing?

 Well, it’s wise to think about how we will keep everybody’s headshots unified as new folks join the team.
-If you don’t want to reshoot everybody’s headshots every time someone joins the team (I’m guessing you don’t), we need to factor this in to our planning.
+If you don’t want to reshoot everybody’s professional headshot photos every time someone joins the team (I’m guessing you don’t), we need to factor this in to our planning.

 How can we create a style for your company headshot photos that we can maintain over time?

-The easiest way to do this is to do some form of studio headshots, where we can use the same backdrop and lighting set-up as time marches on so that new team member headshots can look the same as the rest of the crew.
+The easiest way to do this is to do some form of studio headshot photos, where we can use the same backdrop and lighting set-up as time marches on so that new team member headshots can look the same as the rest of the crew.

-They don’t plan on moving buildings any time soon so we went ahead and used the cream colored brick wall in their “Parlor” as our backdrop because we know we’ll have access to it a year, two years from now.
+They don’t plan on moving buildings any time soon so we went ahead and used the cream colored brick wall in their “Parlor” as our backdrop for their company headshots photos because we know we’ll have access to it a year, two years from now.
 I designed lighting that created an atmosphere that works with their brand and documented my settings so every time they bring me in, no matter what time of day or year, we can maintain a consistent aesthetic.

-Outdoor and on-location headshots are a lot trickier to keep consistent over time because natural light dramatically changes day by day and season by season.
+Outdoor and on-location headshot photos are a lot trickier to keep consistent over time because natural light dramatically changes day by day and season by season (and even hour by hour within the same day).

 A solution here is to go for “consistently inconsistent” backdrops where we build in variation across the team and maintain consistency via composition and tone.